 The study will include monitoring candidate roost trees for evidence of maternity colonies through an exit survey.
-A minimum of 10 candidate roost trees will be identified for survey in the candidate maternity colony (Mill Creek- Inverary Woods).
+Up to 30 candidate roost trees will be identified for survey in the candidate maternity colony (Burnaby Bush).
 The trees will be selected based on the following criteria: